 We invite prospective students and their families to visit campus and register for an information session and campus tour with University Admissions.
 Families unable to visit in the summer are encouraged to attend Open House.

-After registering, please make an appointment with our academic advisor Christina Minford to talk about the Real Estate major and possibly schedule a time to observe a class.
+After registering, please make an appointment with our academic advisor Jenene Belcher to talk about the real estate major and possibly schedule a time to observe a class.

-Students interested in transferring into the real estate major or double majoring in real estate should contact Christina Minford to schedule advising appointments during Summer Orientation.
+Students interested in transferring into the real estate major or double majoring in real estate should contact Jenene Belcher to schedule advising appointments during Summer Orientation.

-The Virginia Tech Program in Real Estate is a comprehensive, interdisciplinary academic program that transcends traditional college boundaries, while building on existing strengths in six colleges.
+The Blackwood Program in Real Estate is a comprehensive, interdisciplinary academic program that transcends traditional college boundaries, while building on existing strengths in six colleges.

 In addition to learning from Virginia Tech faculty, our students gain practical experience through a university-industry partnership where real estate professionals give class presentations, mentor students, and provide internship opportunities.